Learn how we’re helping our customers through COVID-19

 Data transfer to the Internet is costly in rural areas of Alaska and the demands on our network are increasing.
 Imposing usage limits on our broadband products allows for a balanced network and ensures quality service to all of our valued customers.

-We are constantly looking for ways to enhance our broadband products and are pleased to offer broadband Rollover data.
+We are constantly looking for ways to improve our broadband products and are pleased to offer the “No Worries” Service.
 Please review the guidelines provided below that should be applied in conjunction with our Terms and Conditions for broadband service.

 Broadband Equipment

-Depending on location, AP&T provides broadband service over wireline (copper or fiber optic) and fixed wireless (unlicensed spread spectrum).
+Depending on location, AP&T provides broadband service via fiber optic, copper, and fixed wireless (unlicensed spread spectrum).
 Please refer to Broadband Pricing or contact your local office to review the broadband service available in your area.

-The AP&T DSL modem remains the property of AP&T and must be returned in working order when the service is disconnected.
-If the AP&T DSL modem is lost, stolen, damaged, or destroyed during use as a customer or otherwise not returned, the customer agrees to pay AP&T a $50.00 replacement fee.
+The AP&T modem remains the property of AP&T and must be returned in working order when the service is disconnected.
+If the AP&T modem is lost, stolen, damaged, or destroyed during use as a customer or otherwise not returned, the customer agrees to pay AP&T a $50.00

 The use of a managed AP&T Subscriber Module is required to obtain service.
 A $100.00 installation fee is charged when Wireless Broadband service is requested.
 Customers are provided with a Subscriber Module, Managed Router (optional), Power over Ethernet (PoE) Injector, and an outdoor antenna.